binarypatrick/binarypatrick.github.io/src/data/blog/2026/plex-lxc-hardware-transcoding.md

 crw-rw----  1 root render 226, 128 Mar 16 15:04 renderD128
 ```

+You'll note on my machine, there is no `card0`, but there is a `card1` even though I only have 1 GPU.
+Also note the numbers following both the card and render node, `226:1` and `226:128`.
+These are the device driver major and minor numbers, identify what driver to use.

 > [!NOTE]
 > In proxmox, usually the user running PVE is root, so there shouldn't be a permissions issue.

 ## Granting access to the LXC

-Stop your LXC in the GUI and then edit the configuration.
+Stop your LXC in the GUI and then edit the configuration from the CLI.
 For this example I'm going to use LXC ID 100.

 ```bash
 cd /etc/pve/lxc